python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

 to modify their tools to work the way they want, rather than the other way around.

+There are two ways to attach your code so that virtualenvwrapper will run it: End-users can use shell scripts or other programs for personal customization, e.g. automatically performing an action on every new virtualenv (see :ref:`scripts`).
+Extensions can also be implemented in Python by using Distribute_ *entry points*, making it possible to share common behaviors between systems and developers.

 Use the hooks provided to eliminate repetitive manual operations and streamline your development workflow.
 For example, set up the :ref:`plugins-pre_activate` and :ref:`plugins-post_activate` hooks to